Algebraic theories of power operations: Lubin-Tate spectra

 is an isomorphism.
 Recall that at height $h=1$, the category of even $\bbT$-rings is exactly the category of $\theta$-rings sliced under $E_0$.
 Here it is classical that $E_0 = W(\kappa)$ is in fact the cofree $\theta$-ring on the $E_0$-ring $\kappa$, and so the above isomorphism is immediate; moreover this requires only that $\kappa$ is perfect.
 An unpublished theorem of Rezk extends this to arbitrary heights, showing that $E_0$ is always the cofree $\bbT$-ring on the $E_0$-ring $\kappa$.

 Given the preceding, we can safely say that $\bbH_\infty$ orientations are well-understood.
 By contrast, significantly less is known about $\bbE_\infty$ orientations.
 The exception to this is $\bbE_\infty$ orientations by $MU$ at height $h=1$; the case of $p$-adic $K$-theory has been studied by Walker \cite{walker2009orientations}, and the more general $K(1)$-local case by M\"ollers \cite{mollers2012k1}, using methods similar to those employed in \cite{andohopkinsrezk2006multiplicative}; in short, in the $K(1)$-local context, every $\bbH_\infty$ orientation refines uniquely to an $\bbE_\infty$ orientation.
 In Hopkins-Lawson \cite{hopkinslawson2018strictly}, a general obstruction theory for $\bbE_\infty$ orientations by $MU$ is constructed that recovers the known $h=1$ story.
 Even less is known about $\bbE_\infty$ orientations by $MUP$.
 The only work in this direction we are aware of is \cite{hahnyuan2019exotic}, which demonstrates their existence when $h=1$ and $\kappa = \bbF_2$.
-Our contribution to this story is the following.

-\begin{theorem} \hphantom{blank} \begin{enumerate} \item Let $R$ be a $K(1)$-local even-periodic $\bbE_\infty$ ring spectrum.
+Our contribution to this story is the following. \begin{theorem} \hphantom{blank} \begin{enumerate} \item Let $R$ be a $K(1)$-local even-periodic $\bbE_\infty$ ring spectrum.
 Then every norm-coherent coordinate on the formal group associated to $R$ refines uniquely to an $\bbE_\infty$ orientation $MUP\rightarrow R$. \item The multiplicative formal group law $x+y-xy$ refines uniquely to an $\bbE_\infty$ orientation $MUP\rightarrow KU$. \item Let $E$ be a Lubin-Tate spectrum at height $h=2$.
-Then every norm-coherent coordinate on $\bbG$ refines to an $\bbE_\infty$ orientation $MUP\rightarrow E$. \end{enumerate} \end{theorem} \begin{proof} Claims (1) and (3) are immediate consequences of \cref{thm:emapss}, as $E_0 MUP$ is smooth.
+Then every norm-coherent coordinate on $\bbG$ refines to an $\bbE_\infty$ orientation $MUP\rightarrow E$. \end{enumerate} \end{theorem} \begin{proof} Claims (1) and (3) are immediate consequences of \cref{thm:emapss}, as $E_0 MUP$ is smooth over $E_0$ (in fact $E_0MUP \cong E_0[t_0^{\pm 1},t_1,\ldots]$; the standard references are \cite{adams1974stable} and \cite[Example 2.51]{andohopkinsstrickland2001elliptic}).
 Claim (2) follows directly from (1), the arithmetic fracture square, and the fact that $x+y-xy$ is a norm-coherent coordinate of the multiplicative formal group at all primes; for completeness we give the details.
 First, arithmetic fracture gives a Cartesian square of the form

 As $MUP_\bbQ$ is free as a rational $\bbE_\infty$ ring, equivalent to the Eilenberg-MacLane spectrum of the graded Lazard ring, the coordinate $x+y-xy$ gives points of the bottom two spaces, and $\pi_1\CAlg(MUP_\bbQ,(\prod_p KU_p)_\bbQ) = 0$.
 So it is sufficient to verify that for each prime $p$, the homotopy orientation associated to the formal group law $x+y-xy$ refines uniquely to a map $KU_p\cotimes MUP\rightarrow KU_p$ of $KU_p$-algebras.
 By \cref{thm:emapss}, it is sufficient to verify that the coordinate associated to the formal group law $x+y-xy$ is norm-coherent at all primes.